-If there's not a sign of loosening, don't lose hope.
-Ask for help.
 Call friends or anonymous beachgoers, and divide them into two groups.
-Five, six or seven people will do it.
+Five, six, or seven people will do it.

 In less than one minute, you'll hear the crunching sound from the sand locked inside the intersection.
 Pop.
 Done.
-Your windsurfing mast in unstuck.
+Your windsurfing mast is unstuck.

 If you were not able to unblock your mast pieces, take your time.

 Pour some olive oil into the joint, wait a couple of days, and call your friends once again.
 In the end, clean the mast ferrule, and remember to mount it free of sand.

 The alternative solutions include the "two-boom twist," as well as the Prusik knot and the tree and car tow ball formula.